|

 injuries he sustained last month from a roadside bomb in

+Afghanistan.
 He graduated from Wheaton North High School in 2010 and

 enlisted in the Army that summer.
 He trained at Fort Benning,